sybirg/cascade/README.md

 # cascade

-Collection of MATLAP source codes for implementing cascade algorithm For more information, please see the publication: Identification of critical connectors in the directed reaction-centric graphs of microbial metabolic networks
+Collection of MATLAP source codes for implementing cascade algorithm.
+For more information, please see the publication: Identification of critical connectors in the directed reaction-centric graphs of microbial metabolic networks.

 Last update: 2019-04-10

-This repository is administered by Sung Ho Yoon (syoon@konkuk.ac.kr), Department of Bioscience and Biotechnology, Konkuk University, Seoul, Republic of Korea
+This repository is administered by Sung Ho Yoon (syoon@konkuk.ac.kr), Department of Bioscience and Biotechnology, Konkuk University, Seoul, Republic of Korea.

 ## Installation
 ### Required software: